roma-project/roma-project.github.io/_posts/2019-10-11-globalism.md

 ---
 layout: post
-title: "Roma Peoples: Between Nations and Globalism"
+title: "Roma Studies Seminar: Virtual Spaces for Imagined Communities"
-description: "Introducing Roma Studies to Columbia University"
+description: "This is the first in a series of seminars introducing Roma Peoples: Between Nations and Globalism to Columbia University"
 image: assets/images/seminar-participants.jpg
 ---